open-sdg/open-sdg/docs/tutorials/create-pages.md

 Let's go over what these fields do:

 * **path**: This is the path for the page.
 This should correspond to the "permalink" we chose in the original page's "front matter".
 * **translation_key**: This is the label of the menu item.
-As its name implies, it can be a "translation key".
+As its name implies, it can be a "translation key" (for more details on translation keys, see the [glossary page in the "translation keys" section](../glossary.md#translation-keys)).
 In the example above, for simplicity we just used "My menu item".
-In a multilingual implementation, we would certainly want to use a translation key (eg, "custom.my-example-page") instead.
+However, in a multilingual implementation, we would certainly want to use a translation key.
+For example, if you have a translation file called custom.yml with an item in it called "example-menu-label", then you would put "custom.example-menu-label" here.

 Now we can add this change to our branch.